 Either way I needed this space to explore new directions in my life, and my current situation made it near impossible to indulge in such activities.
 I wanted to achieve a higher level of personal development, to push myself that bit further.

-It was a risk I had no choice but to take if I wanted this change for our lives.
+It was a risk I had no choice but to take if I wanted this change.
 Yet I was still shaking at the knees.

 The tipping point

 Being frozen by fear and indecision is dehabiltating, it leaves you stagnant, and there is no room for growth.
 I just couldn’t make up my mind, and I needed help.
-In a bid to beat the nerves and make the ultimate decision, Nick suggested we take a trip to Thailand and do the holiday backpacker-style.
+In a bid to beat the nerves and make the ultimate decision, Nick suggested we take a trip to Thailand and do it backpacker-style.
 We booked a flight and an initial nights stay in a hostel.
-It was a far-cry from our trips to the Maldives, but it would give me a taster.
+It was a far-cry from our previous holidays to the Maldives, but it would give me a taster.
 If I really hated the experience, then I guess I knew where I stood.

 You couldn’t count the number of concerns I had about every little detail.
 On the outside I was trying to stay cool and collected, but on the inside I was so worried.
 What if we can’t find somewhere to stay?
 How will we know which ferry to take?
 How will I fit everything into a backpack?!
 It makes me smile looking back now.